 EMG equipment consists of recording electrodes, preamplifiers (which are normally placed very close to the patient to avoid pick-up of electrical interference), amplifiers to provide the correct gain, calibration and frequency characteristics, a display system (usually a CRT), a range of integrators and averagers - partly to achieve some data compression (chart records may be very long and difficult to read), and a recording medium, which is often a photographic (fibre-optic) system.

-There may be some discomfort with insertion of the electrodes (similar to an intramuscular injection).
-Afterward, the examined muscle may feel tender or bruised for a few days.
 Muscle tissue is normally electrically silent at rest.
-Once the insertion activity (caused by the trauma of needle insertion) quiets down, there should be no action potential on the oscilloscope.
-When the muscle is voluntarily contracted, action potentials begin to appear.
-As contraction is increased, more and more muscle fibres produce action potentials until a disorderly group of action potentials of varying rates and amplitudes (complete recruitment and interference pattern) appears with full contraction.
+Once stimulated, action potentials begin to appear on the monitor.
+As a contraction is increased, more and more muscle fibres produce action potentials until a disorderly group of action potentials of varying rates and amplitudes (complete recruitment and interference pattern) appears with full contraction.

 Disorders or conditions that cause abnormal EMG results include: